 Your highest priority in aggressive matchups is to kill everything and not take too much damage while doing so.
 Think about long-term survivability.
 Try to trade into everything and don’t be afraid to use your face to do so, but keep track of your life total.
 Stabbing something hurts, but in the long run you protect your health pool more by preemptively eliminating a source of repeating damage rather than letting it hit you over and over again.
 This strategy can work especially against Paladin, as their reach without a board is limited.
-Things are less rosy against Secret Mage, who can typically burn you down in the midgame.
+Things are less rosy against aggressive Mage decks, who can typically burn you down in the midgame.

-The basic win condition of the deck is to constantly re-flood the board turn after turn, so eventually your opponent runs out of ways to deal with it.
+The basic win condition of the deck is to constantly present threats, turn after turn, so eventually your opponent runs out of ways to deal with it.
 Hopefully, it happens before you run out of cards.
 It’s important to mention that this deck tends to draw a lot of cards and usually doesn’t have the capability to put cards back in the deck, so you have to make sure to win in a timely manner before fatigue becomes a real issue: many Miracle Rogue games are won with no cards left in your deck, while the opponent still has a third of their deck remaining.
 Be careful with your Auctioneers and kill them off if necessary, or you may fatigue yourself pulling off a lethal combo.

 TIPS AND TRICKS